Skiing & Snowboarding, Winter

 Flying Direct to Sun Valley

-If you’re wanting to book a flight to Sun Valley, you have two options: fly direct into Sun Valley’s Friedman Memorial Airport (actually located in Hailey, 13.5 miles south of Sun Valley) or into Boise which is 2 ½ hours away by car.
-The easiest and quickest way from Salt Lake to Sun Valley is the direct flight from Delta, flying nonstop three to four times daily this winter.
-But while this option is the easiest on paper, it can become a different beast in reality when winter weather sometimes grounds planes in Twin Falls (75 miles south) instead of at Friedman Memorial Airport.
-If this happens when either departing or arriving, you’ll be given free, Winter Diversion Busing to Sun Valley.
-When flying out of Sun Valley, be sure to call the local SUN Winter Operations Hotline at least 4 hours ahead of your scheduled flight departure to confirm flight and busing status.
+If you want to book a flight to Sun Valley, you have two options: fly direct into Sun Valley’s Friedman Memorial Airport (actually located in Hailey, 13.5 miles south of Sun Valley) or into Boise which is 2 ½ hours away by car.
+The easiest and quickest way from Salt Lake to Sun Valley is the direct flight from Delta, flying nonstop three times daily this winter.
+While this option is the easiest, keep in mind that occasionally extreme winter weather will affect flights into and out of our airport (SUN).
+Weather-related diversions into the Friedman Memorial Airport have been drastically reduced thanks to new landing system approach technology.
+As a result, there is no longer a winter busing program.
+If you are traveling by air to SUN this winter, please take the necessary steps to keep informed and updated on your flight status, and plan accordingly, read more HERE.

 Flying to Boise

 A little less convenient but ultimately more reliable option in the winter is to fly into Boise Airport.
-With five flights departing to and arriving from Salt Lake through Delta—and no weather diversion necessary—you’ll have your choice of arrival time and can rest assured that there will be no surprises.
+With five flights departing to and arriving from Salt Lake through Delta—and no winter weather factor—you’ll have your choice of arrival time and can rest assured that there will be no surprises.

 You’ll need to get from Boise to Sun Valley which means either renting a car to drive or taking a shuttle.
-The Sun Valley Express is a daily shuttle departing Sun Valley at 8:20am or Boise at 3:30pm for $90 per adult for one way.
+The Sun Valley Express is a daily shuttle departing Sun Valley at 8:20am or Boise at 3:30pm.
+For ticket pricing, to book and additional information click HERE.
 If you’d like to rent your own car, Boise Airport has cars from Avis, Alamo, Budget, Enterprise, Hertz, and National available to rent.
 Don’t let the Idaho roads intimidate you if you go this route!
 The drive has some curvy spots and spotty cell service but the beauty and open space of Idaho won’t be lost on you.
 Be sure to grab snacks in Mountain Home before you get up in the mountains as the next gas station isn’t until Fairfield.

 Driving from SLC